abhmul/InstallCUDA-Kerasv2/README.md

 ```
 **Note**: If you're using Google Cloud (GCP) you'll want to run `git checkout abhmul-gcp-patch` to fix a low-level incompatibility bug between GCP and the Nvidia Drivers.

+**Note**: If you're using Ubuntu desktop you'll want to run `git checkout abhmul-ubuntu-desktop-patch` to properly install without getting xserver issues.

 Then run the following command:

 ```